World Trade Slowed at End of 2018 -- Update

 But flows in the final three months of the year were 0.9% down from the previous quarter, and China's trade with the rest of the world accounted for most of the drop.

-The figures come at an especially delicate moment, with President Trump delaying an increase in tariffs on Chinese goods set to take effect March 1, citing "substantial progress" on issues including intellectual property and technology transfer after a weekend of talks.
+The figures come as President Trump delayed an increase in tariffs on Chinese goods set to take effect March 1, citing "substantial progress" on issues including intellectual property and technology transfer after a weekend of talks.

 The Trump administration has initiated most of the tariffs that roiled international trading relationships last year, including duties on solar panels, washing machines, steel and aluminum tariffs.
 All told, the U.S. placed tariffs on about $250 billion of Chinese imports.

 China's imports fell 13% in December compared with the same month in 2018, while exports were down 5.6%.
-Trade flows in and out of the U.S. and the eurozone were largely flat in the final quarter of the year compared with the previous quarter.
+Trade flows in and out of the U.S. and the eurozone were largely flat in the final quarter of 2018 compared with the previous quarter.

 "The effects of the trade war are kicking in," said Raoul Leering, head of international trade analysis at ING Bank.
 "The tariffs are doing their job."